'Rationals' vs. 'radicals': Anti-Trump Republicans threaten third party

 "The Republican Party is broken.
 It's time for a resistance of the 'rationals' against the 'radicals,'" said Miles Taylor, one of the organizers.
 Taylor, while serving in the Trump White House, wrote an anonymous opinion piece in the New York Times in 2018 headlined: "I Am Part of the Resistance Inside the Trump Administration."

-The group first raised the threat in February here, following the deadly Jan.
+The group first raised the threat in February, following the deadly Jan.
 6 attack on the U.S. Capitol by Trump supporters to try to disrupt congressional certification of Democrat Joe Biden's presidential election victory.

 The letter highlights the wide intraparty rift over Trump.